atomone-hub/atomone-validator-community/README.md

 ### Proposed base Genesis file

-You can download the base genesis file (without the gentxs) at https://atomone.fra1.digitaloceanspaces.com/genesis.json
+You can download the final genesis file at https://atomone.fra1.digitaloceanspaces.com/genesis.json

 Other recommendations and useful informations can be found [here](./atomone-1/README.md).

-### Other Recommended Steps

-Here is a list of recommended tasks that could be beneficial to have as completed according to industry best practices:
-- host an explorer like a ping.pub instance and configure it properly
-- register the `atone` address prefix to github.com/satoshilabs/slips ([example](https://github.com/satoshilabs/slips/pull/1687))
-- submit the chain info to keplr-chain-registry ([example](https://github.com/chainapsis/keplr-chain-registry/pull/466))
-- submit the chain info to cosmoschain-registry ([example](https://github.com/cosmos/chain-registry/pull/4000))